luisallves/luisallves/README.md

 - 📚 I’m currently learning Web Development
 - 📫 How to reach me: coopercontato27@gmail.com

+I'm a full stack developer Student at Trybe, Currently I work as a designer at Instictus Estamparia.

+I'm passionate about People and how I can help them to achieve their goals, I'm obsessed with making software to solve business scalability problems and Agile environments.

 Here are some ideas to get you started:
 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...